Peer Listener

-What are Peer Counselors?
+What are Peer Listeners?

 How do I connect with a Peer Counselor?

-Outreach Programming
+Community Programming

-Interested in becoming a Peer Counselor?
+Interested in becoming a Peer Listener?

-Being a Peer Counselor can provide valuable experience with active listening and outreach skills, a unique experience for your graduate school resume, and a meaningful opportunity to help your fellow students.
+Being a Peer Listener can provide valuable experience with active listening and outreach skills, a unique experience for your graduate school resume, and a meaningful opportunity to help your fellow students.
 Those who would be a good fit for the program are: strong leaders on campus, skilled in listening and providing empathic support to others, enthusiastic about designing and facilitating programs for the campus community and work effectively within a collaborative team environment.
 The program recruits a new training class each spring.

-Administrative & Clinical Support
+Administrative Support

-Katelyn U. Cowen, MPH, CHAS
+Katelyn U. Cowen, MPH, CHES

 Director, Community Health Promotion